 According to the Committee on Climate Change, bioenergy alone could provide up to 15% of UK energy demand in a low carbon economy by 2050.
 It is now the largest contributing renewable technology in the UK, providing 7.4% of primary energy supply.

 Bioenergy offers investors an ethical, environmental and green investment which will provide a good return.
 It is an excellent choice for venture capitalists, fund managers and individual investors looking to build an ethical portfolio in the UK and beyond.

 It is also a smart investment for electricity generation, energy and waste management companies.
 The production of bioenergy from waste offers a wide range of benefits including the efficient production of renewable, green energy and effective waste management.

 Bioenergy – a major growth area for investment

-There are a number of factors which are making bioenergy from waste a major growth area:
+There are a number of factors which are making Energy-from-Waste (EfW) a major growth area:

 Growing interest from Local Authorities (e.g. Birmingham in the UK has made a commitment to reduce Birmingham’s CO2 emissions by 60% by 2026)

 Pressure from International and European climate change directives requiring the reduction of CO2 emissions

 The UK landfill tax making it expensive to dump waste